MooersLab/emacs30venturatreesitterconfig/README.md

 - Uses evil-nerd-commenter for smart commenting of lines and regions.
 - Configured for Clojure, Python, and R programming.
 - Supports the use of LaTeX via AUCTeX.
 - Supports *google-this*.
-Make selection and enter `C-c / g` to submit as selected region as a search term to Google in default browser.
+Make a selection and enter `C-c / g` to submit the selected region as a search term to Google in the default browser.
 - Eglot is built into this version of Emacs.

 I invoke org-Pomodoro with the point on a Project's headline in an org file to generate the logbook for storing the record of Pomodoros.